fastify/fastify-reply-from/README.md

 This plugin will always retry on `GET` requests that returns 503 errors, _unless_ `retryMethods` does not contain `GET`.

-This option set the limit on how many times the plugin should retry the request, specifically for 503 errors.
+This option sets the limit on how many times the plugin should retry the request, specifically for 503 errors.

 By Default: 10